 The cost to install coffered ceilings to an already built home will depend on what type of wood you want to use (obviously, MDF and fiberboard is cheaper than real solid wood), how simple of a grid, and the size of the room.
 Just on average though, you can expect to pay about $25 per square foot of the ceiling size.

 Don’t have the cash?
 What about faux wood beams instead?
-There are other options for ceiling treatments besides coffered.
+Consider other options for ceiling treatments besides coffered if budget is stretched.

 23 Gorgeous Coffered Ceilings To Obsess Over

 I gathered 23 gorgeous coffered ceiling ideas to inspire and guide you.
 From living rooms, kitchens, to the tried and true dining room coffered ceiling, these images should offer you plenty of motivation to add a little ceiling treatment to your own home.
 Enjoy!